OctopusDeploy/blog/blog/2019-12/octopus-release-2019.11/index.md

 * **Space selection is no longer visible if a user only has 1 space** and they don’t have permission to add more.
 * **Added support to upgrade a subset of Tentacles**.
 This applies to groups of Tentacles/Workers in an environment or worker pool rather than all deployment targets.
 * Added support to **Redeploy previous successful deployments** so it’s easier to rollback other releases.
-* **Swagger API documentation** is far more accurate, making it easier for teams to integrate with the Octopus API.
+* **Swagger API documentation is far more accurate**, making it easier for teams to integrate with the Octopus API.
 * **Improved performance to the Tenants page**.
 The Tenants page now renders much faster when customers have hundreds and thousands of tenants.
 * **Improved supportability**.
 We’ve improved logging for automatic deploys and dynamic infrastructure provisioning to help teams understand what happens if things go wrong.